rprkh/Stock-Bot/README.md

 ## 5. Get Company Financials

-The 3 types of financials that can be extracted are
+The 3 types of financials that can be extracted are:
  - Balance Sheet
  - Cash Flow
  - Income Statement